franciscop/brownies/readme.md

 }
 ```

+**Warning**: try to keep the number of subscriptions low since each will incur in a performance cost.

 ### Trivia

 My former coworker made delicious brownies when leaving the company and asked me to name a library brownies.
-I thought it was a fantastic idea, since brownies are tastier cookies after all 🙂.
+I thought it was a fantastic idea, since [brownies are tastier cookies](https://wow-cookies.com/brownies-are-they-cookies-or-cake/) after all 🙂.

-Brownies are [technically](https://wow-cookies.com/brownies-are-they-cookies-or-cake/) [cookies](https://www.quora.com/Are-brownies-classified-as-a-cake-or-a-cookie) because they are finger food.

 This library was previously named `clean-store`, but I never really liked that name.
 The stars in this repository [were transferred from the previous repository](https://francisco.io/blog/transferring-github-stars/).